 The hobbit: A Kid Reviewer’s Review: The what, The Why, The How

 THE WHAT: Even though The Hobbit was published in 1937, it remains popular and is recognized as a classic in children’s literature.
-It even inspired a highly popular film franchise enjoyed by adults and kids alike.
+It even inspired a highly popular film franchise that adults and kids enjoy.

-THE HOW: A while back, I wrote a post on how to teach your child to write a book review.
-Using those metrics, my son crafted a detailed review of The Hobbit.
+THE HOW: My son crafted a detailed review of The Hobbit using review metrics for kids.
 In addition to his summary, review, and rating, I added the collage board he created for his school book report.
 To make the collage, he used Google Jamboard.

 The Hobbit: A Kid Reviewer’s Plot Summary